OpenEvalProject/evals/manuscripts/elife-30916/v2/manuscript.md

 ## Abstract

-10.7554/eLife.30916.001 Manipulation of the gut microbiota holds great promise for the treatment of diseases.
+Manipulation of the gut microbiota holds great promise for the treatment of diseases.
 However, a major challenge is the identification of therapeutically potent microbial consortia that colonize the host effectively while maximizing immunologic outcome.
 Here, we propose a novel workflow to select optimal immune-inducing consortia from microbiome compositicon and immune effectors measurements.
-Using published and newly generated microbial and regulatory T-cell (T reg ) data from germ-free mice, we estimate the contributions of twelve Clostridia strains with known immune-modulating effect to T reg induction.
-Combining this with a longitudinal data-constrained ecological model, we predict the ability of every attainable and ecologically stable subconsortium in promoting T reg activation and rank them by the T reg Induction Score (TrIS).
-Experimental validation of selected consortia indicates a strong and statistically significant correlation between predicted TrIS and measured T reg .
+Using published and newly generated microbial and regulatory T-cell (Treg) data from germ-free mice, we estimate the contributions of twelve Clostridia strains with known immune-modulating effect to Treg induction.
+Combining this with a longitudinal data-constrained ecological model, we predict the ability of every attainable and ecologically stable subconsortium in promoting Treg activation and rank them by the Treg Induction Score (TrIS).
+Experimental validation of selected consortia indicates a strong and statistically significant correlation between predicted TrIS and measured Treg.
 We argue that computational indexes, such as the TrIS, are valuable tools for the systematic selection of immune-modulating bacteriotherapeutics.

 ## Introduction